Quantum Algorithms for Optimization ongoing

 Fredholm Integral Equations for the Training of Shallow Neural Networks by Patrick Gelß

-DESY CQTA seminar Seminar, Zeuthen
+DESY CQTA seminar, Zeuthen

 Oct 2022